Ridgeway, New York: History

 This area was settled after the American Revolutionary War largely by migrants from New England and eastern New York state, after the Seneca Nation, of the Haudenosaunee, or Six Nations ceded it in the Treaty of Big Tree, in 1797.
 The Seneca controlled this area at the time of the influx of White Americans but until the period of 1644-1647, it was the realm of The Wenro & Neuter People.
 Much of the area was purchased by Dutch speculators, known as the Holland Land Company, in 1792-1793.

 The Town of Ridgeway was formed from Batavia in 1812, in the period of the War of 1812, when Britain and the United States fought over the border with Canada.
 In 1818, part of the town was used to create the new Town of Shelby.
 Orleans County was formed by the State Legislature in 1825.

-In 1823, Ebenezer Mix was hired to survey and layout the future village of Medina, the northern portion of which lies within Ridgeway.
+In 1823, Ebenezer Mix was hired to survey and lay out the future village of Medina, the northern portion of which lies within Ridgeway.

 Shelby and Ridgeway have one town court to serve both towns.
 Additionally, both towns share an assessor.

 The Servoss House was listed on the National Register of Historic Places in 2008.

 Geography

 According to the United States Census Bureau, the town has a total area of 50.3 sqmi, of which 50.0 sqmi is land and 0.2 sqmi (0.46%) is water.

-The town is bordered by Town of Hartland to the west in Niagara County.
+The town is bordered by the Town of Hartland to the west in Niagara County.
 New York State Route 269 (County Line Road) partly defines this border.

 New York State Route 63 (Lyndonville Road) and New York State Route 104 (Ridge Road) intersect in the western part of the town.
 New York State Route 31E passes through the southeast part of Ridgeway.

 The Oak Orchard River flows through the town toward Lake Ontario to the north.